yecril71pl/cpp-docs.pl-pl/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ### <a name="remarks"></a>Uwagi

-Wywołaj tę metodę, aby `CSimpleStringT` zniszczyć obiekt.
+Wywołaj tę metodę, aby zniszczyć obiekt `CSimpleStringT`.

 ## <a name="see-also"></a>Zobacz także